teddykladdkak/raid-message/README.md

 "/subscribers.json" | Users that have approved notifications.
 "/notificationPrivateKey.json" | PrivateKey for the Web notification API.
 "/public/script/notificationPublicKey.js" | PublicKey for the Web notification API.
-"/public/script/geofence.js" | Coordinates that ring in specific areas.
+"/public/script/geofence.js" | Geofence coordinates of specific areas.

-## Add Pokémon Gyms
+### Add Pokémon Gyms
 In my case I have in another project created a list of all the Pékemon Go gyms in my city.
 In order for the code to read which gym the user has sent a screen shot on, it must be compared to the list of all gyms in your city.

 To get this information you can find it at: [PokemonGoMap](https://www.pokemongomap.info/).